The Poor Traveler Itinerary Blog

 I’m a freelancer so I don’t have a company ID.
 What is a good alternative?

 When I was a freelancer, I didn’t have a company ID either.
 I would usually tell them that I was a consultant.
-I always had a copy of an Employment Certificate (which I got from my clients) and a copy of my ITR handy.
+I always had a copy of an Engagement Certificate (which I got from my clients) and a copy of my ITR handy.
 I never had any problems with it ever.

 If you’re a registered professional or sole proprietor, bring a copy of business registration documents to be safe.